aiven/devportal/docs/products/mysql/howto/prevent-disk-full.rst

 Upgrade to a larger plan
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This can be done from within the Aiven console or with Aiven CLI client.
-New nodes with more disk capacity will be launched, and your existing data will be synced to those new nodes.
-Once the migration is completed, the disk usage will return to below the critical level and the read-only state will be canceled, allowing writes to be made once more.
+This can be done from within `Aiven Console <https://console.aiven.io/>`__ or with the :doc:`Aiven CLI </docs/tools/cli>` client.
+New nodes with more disk capacity are launched, and your existing data is synced to those new nodes.
+Once the migration is completed, the disk usage drops below the critical level and the read-only state is canceled, allowing writes to be made once more.

 Delete data
 ~~~~~~~~~~~